Property Tax Savings When Converting a Rental to Your Primary Residence

 Frequently Asked Questions

-What should I know about property tax savings when converting a rental to your primary residence?
+How can I save on property taxes when converting a rental to my primary residence?

 How do they compare in terms of the math: rental vs. primary residence?